How Long Do Solar Panels Last? An Overview of Solar Panel Lifespan

-- Once or twice a year, use a soft brush and cleaning solution to wipe dust and debris off your panels.
+- Once or twice a year, clean your solar panels with a soft brush and cleaning solution to keep them free of dust and debris.
 Window washing equipment works well for this.

 - Inspect your system on an annual basis to make sure no problems are apparent with the racking, wiring, and electrical fittings.